 When outdoor marijuana plants are affected by heat stress, it can take several weeks to recover, so it is essential to prevent that stress in the first place.
 Luckily, protecting your outdoor cannabis plants from heat stress is almost the same method as protecting yourself – stay hydrated.
 Use micro-sprayers to cool your plants.
 This simple step can cool your plants by up to 30 degrees.
 You can also keep your roots cool by using fabric pots.
 This type of material allows your roots to breathe.

 When you choose to water your plants can also help with absorption and prevent heat problems.
 To help keep your plants hydrated, water in the early morning before the sunrise and late in the evening after sunset.
 When you water at these times, your plants are better able to absorb more of their water because it does not evaporate as quickly.

 Placing your plants in the shade can also help; however, you should only do this for the occasional heatwave.
 If your plants are not regularly exposed to direct sunlight, they may go into shock when they eventually are exposed to it.
 This includes moving your plants that are growing in containers.

 You can also use seaweed kelp extract to protect your marijuana plants while they are recovering from heat stress.
 This ensures the plants are protected from the possibility of contracting heat stress in the future.

-Growing marijuana is one of the easiest things to do; however, you’ll get the best results if you focus on creating and maintaining the correct temperature.
+Growing marijuana is one of the easiest things to do; however, you’ll get the best results and most weed if you focus on creating and maintaining the correct temperature.
 Start with high-quality seeds or clones, Superb Soil, and a little bit of love, and you’ll be well on your way to growing healthy marijuana plants.